About

 She looks to the wisdom of Gloria Anzaldúa: "Empowerment comes from ideas—our revolution is fought with concepts, not with guns, and it is fueled by vision.
 By focusing on what we want to happen we change the present.
 The healing images and narratives we imagine will eventually materialize."

 During her career, Trina has provided communications services for academic institutions, coalitions, foundations, government agencies, nonprofits, and policy/advocacy organizations.
 Seasoned at a full-service communications agency in Washington, DC, she feels grateful to call Southern Oregon home again.
-She grew up on and now lives again on stolen land traditionally stewarded by the Shasta and Takelma people.
+She grew up on and now lives again on stolen land traditionally stewarded by the Shasta, Takelma, and Latgawa people.

 In her free time, Trina can be found walking her dog, gardening, cooking, making pottery, or camping.